Antipurity/conceptual/README.md

 ---

-- //`mod(Object, Value ⇒ Value)`:

-	//Shouldn't read and write be symmetric, to achieve structural extraction/compression?
-		//How to ensure such a thing?
-		//`structure(Object, Struct)`, where Struct is an object that can only read or write (be, uh, `?` or `Key→?` What is `?`?)?
-			//(Any shorter name?)
-			//(…So, Struct is an object?
-Maybe it should devolve into `none`, to signify the hole?)
-				//(Would it be able to write unevaluated acts though?
-Well maybe, if they're accessible objects too…)
-				//(Should `none` forward access to act as a proper hole in `Struct` for `Object`?)
-				//Can we adapt a `graph` to be what substitutes values for labels in `Struct`?
-			//…Is this not completely covered by automatic object decomposition capabilities?
-				//Wait, is it, really?
-Aren't different objects fundamentally different, or are objects, uh, see-through unless a reference, or something?
-					//And besides, same constructors do not mean same objects.
-We *have* to watch out for it explicitly… How?
-						//Have to be able to get the constructor of an object, and de-construct it into substitutes… Sorting values by type, and stuff…
-						//So, just define `typed(Type, Object)` and let types define how objects are de/constructed when passing through?
-But, how to get the (likely implementation-defined) object types; is it even needed outside an implementation? …For self-awareness — natives must expose self natively?
-		//Like, decorating items that pass through with `unique Item`, for uniquely-keyed collections…

----
+	//Should also have "minimal difference between objects/sequences".

+	//What about splaying an element (making it the first in iteration order, faster to access)?
+		//And what about bounded-worst-case or bounded-X (like balancing of search trees)?

+	//Should strings (accessed as sequences of Unicode code-points) be here too?

 	//What about "i ⇒ k*i"?
 What about "i ⇒ i+k"?
+(Slices like in Python.)

+	//What about circle/ring?
+Or sequential things that switch to another thing when empty or full?

+	//What about least-recently-used (deleting and re-adding items to a collection on reads)?
+		//Is this splaying?

 	//What about multi-to-one dimensional [locality-preserving (bit-interleaving) key transformation](en.wikipedia.org/wiki/Morton_order)?
 What about tiling, for better locality in a tile?

-[What about least-recently-used (deleting and re-adding items to a collection on reads)?]

-	//Should strings (accessed as sequences of Unicode code-points) be 'here' too?

-	//And what about skip-lists?
-		//Something about each node being the first of (farthest skip, closer skip, …, data), and each skip being ordered, and node creation having a set random chance to be either first(skip, node) or data…
-		//The only thing not present is the random-chance.

-	//What about circle/ring?
-Or sequential things that switch to another thing when empty or full?

 	//What about hash-tables?

-	//What about prefix and suffix trees?

-	//What about rebalancing of totally-ordered trees?
+		//(Are they related to `equals`?
+Do we want to check hash for integrity?)

-	//(And what about caching, and considering (and picking predicted best of) costs/times?…)
+	//And what about caching, and considering (and picking predicted best of) costs/times?…
-		//(Should there be a global function `time Expr`, that can be overriden to finish faster (sections that are not overriden are executed)?)

-	//(And what about streams, and measuring parameters of encountered values (avg, median…)?)
+	//And what about streams, and measuring parameters of encountered values (avg, median…)?

-	//(And, things like compression or encryption for accesses sound nice…)
+	//And what about compression and encryption?
+Shaping the representation for some purpose.

+	//Skip-lists: created next node has a set random chance to be either `first(far, next)` or data.

+	//Tries (prefix trees): `⦇(prefix, flatten k) → v⦈ ⇒ ⦇k → v⦈`,

 ---

-`with(Object, At)` does a write to the object just like `at(Object, At)`, but returns `Object` instead of what was written.
+## Re-iteration (`for`)

 `for` builds on `access` to provide a way to iterate over objects (and possibly transform them) as one operation.